rz4/Twitter-Presidential-Race-Sentiment-Clustering/README.md

 Lead Maintainers: [Rafael Zamora](https://github.com/rz4), [Justin Murphey](https://github.com/KingMurphy)

 ## Overview
-The goal of this project is to analyze Twitter data from the 2016 United States presidential race.
+The goal of this project is to analyze Twitter data related to the 2016 United States presidential race.
-We hope to discover classes of tweets by applying clustering techniques on the sentiment of the tweets and how much they reference either the Republican or Democrat candidates.
-The generated clusters and their sizes will then be used to analyze the tweeting behavior over the last few weeks of the election.
-We hope to see how specific events during the race influence Twitter's sentiment towards either candidate.
+We hope to discover classes of tweets by applying clustering techniques on two particular data points: the sentiment of tweets and how much they reference either the Republican or Democrat candidates.
+The clusters will then be used to analyze tweeting behavior over the last few weeks of the election.
+We hope to see how specific events during the race influenced Twitter's sentiment towards either candidate.

 Data was gathered from 3 weeks prior to the election and 1 week after the election.The data was pulled from Twitter using Python with the following parameters: